 Have you ever thought about the impact of neurosciences in cosmetics, and how it can enable your product conception as a formulator ?

-As you will see in our articles to published later on this year, we are tackling the universe of applied neurosciences to cosmetics.
+On this article, we are tackling the universe of applied neurosciences to cosmetics.
 This first article aims primordially to clarify the difference between mood and emotions and assess the mechanisms and triggers of the brain and hormones.

 There is an important nuance to be made here, but first let us decode some consumer needs and behavioral shifts in the past years, which can help us, nowadays, to better understand the importance of acknowledging and relating to consumer emotions.

 A global breakout and the increase of negative emotions.

 With the breakout epidemic and the COVID-19 sanitary crisis, the level of stress has significantly increased.
 Already in 2019, three out for 4 people in the world were feeling somewhat stressed or anxious (1).
 In an even more surprising number, according to a study run in 2016, 20% of the whole French population had skin problems (2).

 This same study also shows that half of the people who had skin diseases also suffered from anxiety and depression.
 This helps us make a clearer connection between the skin and the way we feel.
 Underlying the link between skin and the way we feel, but also between the skin and the brain.

 In another related trend, when choosing their cosmetic products, half of the European women prioritize items which reduce anxiety, stress or can help them relax (3).
 In the US, 6 women out of 10 believe that mental wellbeing has become a very high priority since the COVID-19 crisis (4).